-- 180. Under the Law on Trademarks and Appellation of Origin of Goods of the Republic of Moldova, an appellation of origin is defined as the designations current or historical of a country, a region, a locality used to designate a product whose natural proprieties derive essentially or exclusively from the natural or human factors specific to that geographical area.
+- 179. In response to questions, the representative of Moldova stated that under the Law on Trademarks and Appellation of Origin of Goods of the Republic of Moldova, an appellation of origin is defined as the designations current or historical of a country, a region, a locality used to designate a product whose natural proprieties derive essentially or exclusively from the natural or human factors specific to that geographical area.
 The appellation of origin may also be a word derived from the name of a country or an administrative or territorial-subdivision of such country.
 The certificate of registration is the title of protection of appellations of origin in Moldova.
 The right to receive titles of protection for the appellations of origin belongs to natural or legal persons conducting business activities in the corresponding geographical area.
 The application shall be filed in the national language.
 All parties conducting business activities in connection with the product associated with the appellation of origin shall apply separately for the certificate.
 The registration of an appellation of origin is valid for an unlimited term.
-An application for registration of an appellation of origin shall be filed with the State Agency on Industrial Property Protection of the Republic of Moldova. - 181.
-The use of a registered geographical indication is prohibited for any person who is not the holder of the registration certificate.
+An application for registration of an appellation of origin shall be filed with the State Agency on Industrial Property Protection of the Republic of Moldova. - 180.
+He noted that the use of a registered geographical indication was prohibited for any person who was not the holder of the registration certificate.
 The use of products of the same type, of similar designation that are likely to mislead consumers as to the place of origin and special properties of the products shall also be prohibited (Article 22 (2)), Law on Trademarks and Appellations of Origin).
 Article 7 (2), (a) of this Law stipulates grounds for refusal to register a trademark or an appellation of origin in case they are deceitful or liable to mislead the consumer.
 The legislation of the Republic of Moldova provides additional protection for wines and spirits.
-However, special procedures for registering wines and spirits are established by the Governmental Decision No. 760 of 10 November 1995. - 182.
-Under the legislation of the Republic of Moldova, geographical indications which are not literally true as to the territory, region or locality in which the goods originate, and falsely represent that goods originate in another territory shall be excluded from registration under Article 7(2), (a) of the Law on Trademarks and Appellations of Origin of the Republic of Moldova.
+However, special procedures for registering wines and spirits are established by the Governmental Decision No. 760 of 10 November 1995. - 181.
+He also noted that under the legislation of the Republic of Moldova, geographical indications which were not literally true as to the territory, region or locality in which the goods originate, and falsely represent that goods originate in another territory shall be excluded from registration under Article 7(2), (a) of the Law on Trademarks and Appellations of Origin of the Republic of Moldova. - 182.
+With reference to the introduction of specific provisions for the protection of geographical indications for wines and spirits, compliant with Article 23 of the TRIPS Agreement, the representative of Moldova stated that the Law on Trademarks and Appellations of Origin and the Governmental Decision No. 760 of November 10, 1995 were consistent with Article 23 of the TRIPS Agreement.

-183. Referring to the introduction of specific provisions for the protection of geographical indications for wines and spirits, compliant with Article 23 of the TRIPS Agreement, the Law on Trademarks and Appellations of Origin and the Governmental Decision No. 760 of November 10, 1995 to be consistent with Article 23 of the TRIPS Agreement.
-However, the Law on Trademarks shall be provided with special provisions on the protection of geographical indications for wines and spirits.
+However, the Law on Trademarks would be provided with special provisions on the protection of geographical indications for wines and spirits.

-- Industrial designs
+Industrial designs